top of page

 Safety in Tanzania

-No worries!!
-Tanzania in our opinion is safe.
+Tanzania is safe.
 Our program locations in Tanzania are well picked to make sure our volunteers are safe from the first day of your arrival till your last when you get into your flight back home.
 We are 24/7 with you.
 You are really in a good hands and you are perfectly safe to travel alone or in a group with us.
 As in anyplace, petty crime such as pick pockets could be a problem for you if you do not remain aware of your surroundings.

-But to be honest, the most annoying issue will be all the unwanted attention that you will receive as a single young, white female or male traveler.
+Take note of unwanted attention that you will receive as a single young, white female or male traveler.
 A lot of this attention will be preferential, with people being extra kind or extra helpful.
 But you will also receive countless marriage proposals daily.
 Never be rude and just accept it as the playful offer that it is intended to be.
 If you are not married, you can avoid a lot of this by telling unwanted suitors about your " husband" and the "three children" you have with him.

 Working hours and reponsibilities!